Health and Safety

-As an international student, it can be challenging to know who to contact in an emergency situation.
-Below are some external emergency support services:
+As an international student, it can be challenging to know who to contact in an emergency.
+The following are some external emergency support services:

 Dial 000 for Police, Fire or Ambulance assistance from any landline or mobile.
 This number is free to call.
 Do not dial this number if the situation is not an emergency.
 For property damage or theft, ring 131 444.

-It is important you learn where hospitals and medical centres are located in case you require medical assistance.
+It is important you learn where hospitals and medical centres are located, in case you require medical assistance.
 Look in the Yellow Pages under Medical Practitioners for a doctor close to your house.
-Allianz Global Assistance members can access Doctors on Demand and an after-hours doctor’s service that will visit you at your house.
+Allianz Care Australia members can access Doctors on Demand and an after-hours doctor’s service that will visit you at your house.

 If you require emergency medical assistance, all public hospitals have a 24-hour Casualty and Emergency department.
-Expect long waits unless it is a true emergency.
+However, expect long waits unless it is an urgent emergency.
 A full listing of all public and private hospitals in Australia is available at MyHospitals.

 Mental Health Support

-Lifeline’s 131 114 service provides free crisis, suicide prevention and mental health support 24 hours a day, every day of the week.
+Lifeline’s phone service 131 114 provides free, crisis and suicide prevention and mental health support 24 hours a day, every day of the week.

 While Australia is generally a safe place to live, it is still important that you take precautions to reduce the chance of incidents occurring.

-- Keep valuables such as mobile phones, laptops, and iPods out of sight and stay aware of your surroundings when travelling on public transport.
+- Keep valuables such as mobile phones and laptops out of sight.
+Stay aware of your surroundings when travelling on public transport, especially at night.